agbarnett/talks/README.md

 * `advisors` National Research Integrity meeting (November 2023)
 * `Genetic` Webinar for Australian Genomics (March 2024)
 * `wesley` Alternative funding systems and research prioritisation (April 2024)
+* `ACDS` Assessing research quality and impact – how do different institutions assess these, and what metrics are used to calibrate “success”?
+(June 2024)